phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ##### Note

 The use of preprocessing conditionals makes it harder to follow the code logic and can be used only if it is absolutely necessary.
-The justification for each
+The justification for each use case will be provided in code review.

 #### PS-C-REC-055